1. Growth funds

 These funds require a management charge and therefore, will cost you more in terms of your expense ratio.
 The AMC will use a part of your profit to pay off the fees every year as well.

 A team of qualified professionals, who identify growth stocks for the investors, manages a growth fund.
 The buying and selling decisions of the stocks belie in the expert hands of the fund managers.
 Hence, it leaves your role to be limited to that of a passive investor.

 Having a mix of growth stocks in a mutual fund helps with diversification.
 Therefore, it reduces the overall risk of investing in volatile stocks to a certain extent.

 4. How to invest in growth funds

 You can either invest directly with the AMC or via an intermediary.
 For a direct plan, you need to have some awareness about the market to make an informed decision.
-Regular plans are for the less market savvy.
+Regular plans are for less market savvy.
 Investing with ClearTax Invest comes with a host of benefits.
 We present you only the handpicked growth funds from the top fund houses in the country, after in-depth research.
-You only have to do your KYC formalities once and the entire investment takes no more than 7 minutes.
+You only have to do your KYC formalities once, and the entire investment process takes no more than 7 minutes.